CrazyBayes/UMARL/README.md

-# UMARL: Unifying  Exploration and Exploitation  for Cooperative Multi-agent Reinforcement Learning
+# Learning Optimal Policies with Local Observations for Cooperative Multi-agent Reinforcement Learning

 This official source code for UMARL is based on [MARL-Algorithms](https://github.com/starry-sky6688/MARL-Algorithms) and [PyMARL](https://github.com/oxwhirl/pymarl) framework.
 Our paper is accepted by "``IEEE Transactions on Neural Networks and Learning Systems``".

 # Prerequisites